Hell (2011 film): Plot

 The film tells the story of a small group of survivors in post-apocalyptic Germany in the year 2016.
-Solar flares have destroyed the earth's atmosphere, and global temperatures have risen by ten degrees Celsius.
-The sun is so hot that traveling outside during daylight hours is dangerous.
+Solar flares have destroyed the Earth's atmosphere, and global temperatures have risen by ten degrees Celsius.
+The sunlight is so hot that traveling outside during daylight hours is dangerous.
 Crops have failed, little water or food is available, and social order is broken.
 The film tells the story of a young woman named Marie, her younger sister Leonie, and Phillip, a young man who is also romantically connected with Marie.
 The trio travels through the dry wasteland in a Volvo station wagon with metal mesh on the windows.
-To avoid the sun's harsh rays, newspaper and cardboard have been taped over the inside of the windows, except for a narrow strip for the driver to see.
+To avoid the Sun's harsh rays, newspaper and cardboard have been taped over the inside of the windows, except for a narrow strip for the driver to see.
 They are heading for the mountains, where rumor has it that water can still be found.
 They scavenge wrecked cars and gas stations for extra gas, water (from heating pipes and toilets), and food, always alert for hostile survivors who might attack them.

 When the trio finds a ruined gas station, Phillip tries to obtain gasoline from the station's underground tanks and abandoned vehicles while the women scavenge for supplies in the buildings.
 While the trio are working away, a hooded man steals food and water from their car and then holds Leonie as a hostage.
 After Phillip and the attacker fight and the aggressor is subdued, they agree to a truce of sorts.
 The attacker, Tom, tells them he is a mechanic.
 Phillip agrees to bring Tom along as a passenger in the car, on their search for water, if Tom will repair the heat-damaged engine.
 The quartet drive along through the roads towards the mountains until they stop due to a huge metal structure that is blocking the roadway.
 The group work together to move the blockage and then three of the group climb down a hill to look at a wrecked car for items to scavenge, leaving Leonie in the car alone.